We are here to help!

 We are committed to supporting women in finding the best care for their individual needs.

 What happens if I need to go to the hospital?

 Our midwives carry emergency medications and equipment and are trained and certified in Neonatal Resuscitation, Basic Life Support, Advanced Life Support and Obstetrics (ALSO), and Advanced Fetal Monitoring.

-In spite of our best efforts, complications do arise.
+Despite our best efforts, complications do arise.
 An individualized transfer-of-care plan is established during your prenatal care.

-Although at that point our midwives are no longer the primary care provider, we will remain with you and function as in-hospital labor support.
+Although at that point, our midwives are no longer the primary care provider, we will remain with you and function as in-hospital labor support.

-Most transports are not “911” emergencies, so we simply put the mother in the car and drive to the hospital that we have previously designated.
+Most transports are not “911” emergencies, so we put the mother in the car and drive to the hospital that we have previously designated.

 Do you monitor the baby during labor?

 Hospitals use continuous fetal monitoring.
-The evidence against continuous electronic fetal monitoring is so clear that the U.S. Preventive Services Task Force issued a recommendation saying that continuous electronic fetal monitoring should NOT be used in low risk women.
+The evidence against continuous electronic fetal monitoring is so clear that the U.S. Preventive Services Task Force issued a recommendation saying that continuous electronic fetal monitoring should NOT be used in low-risk women.
 Even ACOG has endorsed intermittent auscultation as an “appropriate and safe alternative” to electronic fetal monitoring.